On conditional distortion risk measures under uncertainty: Main results

-Let us end this subsection with a brief review of distortion risk measure in the presence of background risk introduced by Tsanakas (2008).
+Let us end this subsection with a comparison with the distortion risk measure introduced by Tsanakas (2008).
 In Tsanakas (2008), the distortion risk measure $\Gamma (X;Y)$ of risk $X$ with respect to background risk $Y$ is defined by